Ann Cleeves' Two Rivers book series in order

-The first book in the series, The Long Call, sees Matthew return to the Two Rivers region as his father’s funeral takes place, not only to mourn him from afar but to take on his first major case in the area.
-A man has been found stabbed to death on a beach near to Matthew’s new home, and his team’s investigation leads straight to the heart of the community he left behind, all those years ago.
+The Long Call, sees Matthew return to the Two Rivers region as his father’s funeral takes place, not only to mourn him from afar but to take on his first major case in the area.
+A man has been found stabbed to death on a beach near Matthew’s new home, and his team’s investigation leads straight to the heart of the community he left behind, all those years ago.
+The second book in the series, The Heron’s Cry continues Matthew Venn's story, with the third book The Raging Storm out in paperback in March 2024.

-Here, Ann introduces the new series and tells us about her inspiration for writing it and what we can expect from Detective Matthew Venn.
+Here, Ann introduces the series itself, and tells us about her inspiration for writing it and what we can expect from Detective Matthew Venn.

-What is the premise of the new book?
+What is the premise of The Long Call?

 Ann: ‘The new series features Inspector Detective Matthew Venn but I hope it will be more of an ensemble piece so we find out a little bit more about his colleagues, Jen Rafferty, who’s a scouser who has escaped an abusive marriage and moved down to North Devon, and very much local boy Ross May.